vincentdchan/jetpack.js/README.md

 # Zhong's ECMAScript Parser

-ZEP(Zhong's ES Parser) is a ECMAScript parsser implemented in C++ aimed for excellent performance and scalability.
+ZEP(Zhong's ES Parser) is a ECMAScript parser implemented in C++ aimed for excellent performance and scalability.